US Climber Dies on Everest Amid Bad Weather and Crowded Slopes

-The US-based expedition organiser International Mountain Guides confirmed the news, stating that the climber was one of their team members.
-They further clarified that the death was not due to a climbing accident or route condition that would pose a potential impact or safety concern to any other teams on the mountain.
+The US-based International Mountain Guides confirmed the fatality involved one of their clients.
+They stressed the death wasn’t caused by a climbing accident or dangerous route conditions, so no risks remain for other teams on the mountain.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.